holguinj/docs-git-workflow/workflow.markdown

 It doesn't get much simpler than that, and often that's all you need.
 The commit message in step 5 above (marked with the `-m` or `--message` flag)

-### Branching

-[GitHub Flow](https://guides.github.com/overviews/flow/) mandates that all work be done on a branch other than master, but that's not really practical for us.
-You should at least *consider* making a new branch for each task, but it's not required for quick changes.

 ### Committing

-We've historically been pretty lax when it comes to commit messages, but there are a few things that you really should keep in mind:
+We've historically been pretty lax when it comes to commit messages, but there are a few things that you should keep in mind:

   1. Commit messages are not only open to the public, they're proudly displayed in a sidebar on the docs site.
-Keep that in mind when writing them.
+Remember that when you're writing them.
   2. Give a clear indication of what the commit relates to up front.
-The first 50 characters or so of a commit message are the most important, because that's sometimes all you can see when you're looking through the history of a branch.
+The first 50 characters or so of a commit message are the most important, because sometimes that's all you can see when you're looking through the history of a branch.
   3. If the commit resolves a ticket, reference the ticket number somewhere in the commit message.

-### Merging
+### Branching

+[GitHub Flow](https://guides.github.com/overviews/flow/) mandates that all work be done on a branch other than master, but that's not really practical for us.
+You should at least *consider* making a new branch for each task, but it's not required for quick changes.

+It's a good idea to keep your branch online by pushing it to either your own fork, the puppetlabs/puppet-docs repo, or (if you're working on sensitive material) the puppetlabs/puppet-docs-private repo.

-### Publishing
+### Merging/Pull Requests

+You are welcome to merge your work into `master` yourself if you think it's ready.

+  1. Make sure all branches are current: `git up`
+  2. Switch to the master branch: `git checkout master`
+  3. Merge your branch: `git merge <BRANCH>` (this might trigger a [merge conflict](#merge-conflicts))
+  4. Push your updated master branch: `git push`

+If you don't want it to go live until somebody else has had a look at it, here's what you should do:

+  1. Make sure all branches are current: `git up`
+  2. Switch to your branch: `git checkout <BRANCH>`
+  3. Rebase your branch against the master branch: `git rebase upstream/master` (this might trigger a [merge conflict](#merge-conflicts))
+  4. Upload your branch: `git push <BRANCH>`
+  5. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) targeting the `master` branch.
+  6. In the body of the pull request, @tag at least one person and let them know what you need (technical review, copy-editing, etc.).
+Politely mention any time constraints you might be under.

 ## Less-Than-Ideal Situations

+From time to time, you will inevitably find yourself in a shallow pit of git-related despair.

 ### Merge Conflicts

 ### Amending Commits
 ### Basing Work on Content That's Still Being Updated
 ### Rejected Commits